iameenalam/E-Commerce-Website/README.md

-# E-Commerce Store
+# E-Commerce Store - Solezaar

-**ShoeStore** is an easy-to-use online store where you can browse and buy different types of shoes.
+**Solezaar** is an easy-to-use online store where you can browse and buy different types of shoes.
 It’s designed to give users a smooth and simple shopping experience.
 The store comes with all the essential features you need for online shopping, like product listings, a shopping cart, user accounts, and more.

 ## Features